Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 For their part, the team of four men now dropping into Origin’s atmosphere around Skesat seemed politely intrigued at the sight of the Corti homeworld and its yellow flora.

 “So how many people live on Origin?” the team leader asked.
 Skesat wasn’t sure if the name he’d given was a pseudonym or not: He’d introduced himself as “Wild” and the literal translation was giving Skesat some pause for thought.
-The puzzling part was that one of Wilde’s colleagues---Wright---also had a literal translation, but then there were Hobbs and García who didn’t.
+The puzzling part was that one of Wilde’s colleagues - Wright - also had a literal translation, but then there were Hobbs and García who didn’t.
 Or at least, none that was known to the translator.
 Were they from different subcultures, perhaps?

 All four were intense sorts.
 Quiet, focused and poised, even though they were plainly feeling relaxed and confident.